Analyse a company’s financials — without being an accountant

 High, consistent current ratio

-Low debit/equity ratio
+Low debt/equity ratio

 However, the increase in earnings must outweigh the cost of the debt’s interest payments.
 It can become risky if a company borrows too much debt and its business operations don’t go as planned and profits take a hit.
 This can sometimes lead to bankruptcy.